VidyalakshmiMani/calendar-week-selection/README.md

-# Calendar week Selection
-How to select the Calendar Week in Xamarin.Forms?
+# How to select the Calendar Week in Xamarin.Forms?

-Xamarin.Forms calendar supports selecting the entire week using the selection mode as 'RangeSelection' and binding SfCalendar's 'SelectedDates' property using the MVVM pattern.
+Xamarin.Forms calendar supports selecting the entire week using the selection mode as 'RangeSelection' and binding SfCalendar's ' SelectedDates ' property using the MVVM pattern.
+Calendar week days collection will be retrieved from given single selected date in calendar.
+Based on the selected date we can generate its all calendar week days and bind it to `SelectedDates`.